 EN 325: Critical Theory

 Four additional electives, including three at the 300/400 level.
-These may include two creative writing workshops.
+These may include one creative writing workshop.

 EN 410: Senior Seminar